pdn4kd/pdn4kd.github.io/_drafts/mass_scale3.markdown

 Given that the star TRAPPIST-1 is so low mass, it's also worth looking at a hypothetical system that's a not so late M-dwarf.
 Say, 2x the mass:

+# L98-59
+A less well known M-dwarf system, but also with some rocky planets.

+# Kepler-90
+With 8 planets(!), one of which might be habitable (though could be venus-like if it has an atmosphere), this is at least promising.